wmyers/ga-fewd-files/week1_working_files/assignment/README.md

 ###Evaluation / Submission

-Students will create a new repository on GitHub called "homework-portfolio" and push their code to this new repository when they are ready to submit.
-The instructional team will grade each technical requirement and provide a numeric grade on a scale: does not meet expectations (0); meets expectations (1); exceeds expectations (2).
+Work inside your *[home]/FEWD/FEWD_Week1/assignment* folder.
+Sync the *FEWD_Week1* repository using GitHub Desktop when you are ready to submit.
+You will be graded for each technical requirement.
+We will provide a numeric grade on a scale:

+* does not meet expectations (0)
+* meets expectations (1)
+* exceeds expectations (2)

 The maximum possible score on this assignment is 16/16.